The Pears Building is a new medical research centre which will be built on the grounds of the Royal Free Hospital.

 This project is a collaboration between the Royal Free London, the Royal Free Charity and University College London.
 Many local residents and organisations have supported the project.
 Among these has been the Pears Foundation, which donated £5million to the project.

-The construction of the Pears Building, which will also house patient accommodation, a car park and the Royal Free Charity’s offices, is expected to begin later in 2017.
+The construction of the Pears Building, which will also house patient accommodation, a car park and the Royal Free Charity’s offices, is expected to begin early in 2018.

 We are keen to engage with our neighbours in relation to this construction project and have held a number of consultation events which have been attended by local residents.
 Feedback received through these consultations has been taken into account in our planning work for the construction of the Pears Building.